 When the Navajo returned to their homeland, the Army relocated Fort Wingate to its second site.
 It was located nearer the new Navajo Reservation, administered by the Fort Defiance Indian Agency.
 The site had previously been occupied by Fort Fauntleroy, or Lyon (1860-61), whose mission had also been Navajo control but had been evacuated before the Confederate invasion of New Mexico from Texas.

 Besides policing the reservation, the garrison of the new fort participated in the Apache campaigns to the south and became an incarceration facility for captured Apache.
 Another one of its roles was to protect construction activities of the Atchison, Topeka, and Santa Fe Railroad, which played a key role in fostering western settlement.

 Fort Wingate contains sites rich in cultural heritage and historical significance.
-Over 200 Navajo ruins were discovered on the property, as well as several modern earth-covered dwellings called “hogans”.
+Over 200 Navajo ruins were discovered on the property and several modern earth-covered dwellings called “hogans.”
 The property served for centuries as a hunting and gathering area for the Zunis.
 Over 600 archeological sites were recorded by surveyors, including an additional 200 ruins traceable to the Anasazi, ancestors of the Zuni.

 Efforts to clean up the property have focused on the removal of exploded and unexploded ordnance.
 Given the cultural and historical significance of Fort Wingate, the first step of the restoration process involved identifying the numerous cultural and historic resources affected by the cleanup and disposal of the property.
-Environmental cleanup and land transfer to the surrounding community continues to the present day and the remaining fort buildings stand behind posted wire fencing.
+Environmental cleanup and land transfer to the surrounding community continues today, and the remaining fort buildings stand behind posted wire fencing.